petapp

 – local communities

-– platforms for SME(small and medium-sized enterprises) to facilitate economic activities to strive and grow.
+– platforms for SME(small and medium-sized enterprises) to conduct business.

-Now here’s a crazy idea: what if we combined both the social concept of online dating with our love for pets?
-(By the way, this concept of combining from two different fields or two schools of thought is called cross-pollination.
+Now here’s the crazy idea: what if we combined the social concept of online dating with our love for pets?
+(This concept of combining from two different fields or two schools of thought is called cross-pollination.
 We’ve mentioned this before on our MnM website.)

 How’d you Come up with this?

-The idea for this app came from my own personal pain paints.
-I love animals, and I am a die-hard dog person.
-Having someone always happy to see you and ready to play with you anytime and anywhere is something I never get tired of.
-I remember a friend once told me, people who love cats want to share love, and those who love dogs want to receive love.
-I don’t know the validity of that, and I’ll leave it up to you; food for thought.
+The idea for this app came from my own personal pain points.
+I’ve always loved animals, and I am a dog person.
+Having someone who is always happy to see you and ready to play with you anytime, anywhere is hard to not like.
+I remember someone once told me, people who love cats want to share their love, and those who love dogs want to receive love; food for thought.
+I like to play rough and cats are a bit fragile for me.
+(Funny story, I usually ignore cats, but they like me for it and will come to rub their whiskers on me all the time.
+I don’t like cats, and cats like me for that.
+We have a love-hate relationship.)

-My family has raised dogs all my life and I couldn’t imagine not living without one.
-But due to various circumstances, it is sometimes impossible to take care of one.
-Especially when you’re like me and you’re constantly moving to different cities, countries, and continents every few years.
-The alternative is either drinking coffee at cat cafes or making friends with people who are walking their dog in my neighborhood.
-Until recently I started using Tinder to find women who owned dogs and asked them out on walking their dog dates.
+My family has raised various breeds of dogs all my life and I cannot imagine a life without one.
+But due to circumstantial issues, it is impossible care for one at this moment of time in my life.
+Especially when I am constantly moving to different cities, countries, and continents every few years.
+Coupled with my love to travel and live a nomadic lifestyle, it becomes an impossible feat.
+The alternative is either drinking coffee at cat cafes or making friends with people who are walking their dogs in my neighborhood.
+Recently I would use Tinder to find women with dogs in their profiles and if we matched I would ask them if I could accompany them on their walks.

-And then it dawned on me: why don’t I just make an app that satisfies both my needs?
-Light bulb~
+And then it dawned on me: why don’t I just make an app?

 Just a Peek, Okay?

-The dating app scene is seriously lacking interaction and meaningful connection.
-The pet owner scene is seriously lacking social interaction and local communities.
+The dating app scene is lacking interaction and meaningful connections.
+The pet owner scene is lacking social interaction and local communities.
 PeTender is designed to address both issues in the online dating and pet industry at the same time; catching two birds with one stone(一石二鸟).

 This is just a tentative introductory piece of content.
-This is not some wishy-washy, in the sky daydreaming.
-We’re actually working hard on this in the back.
-I can’t be giving out too much detail, and my team has forbidden me to release too much information in fear of some stunt like some Samwer brothers type shit.
+This is not some wishy-washy, in the sky daydreaming about ‘what ifs’.
+We’re actually working on this in the background.
+I can’t be giving out too much detail, and my team has forbidden me to release too much information in fear of some Samwer brothers type shit stunt.
 But I have been able to persuade them to release a few frames to tickle your fancy.
 Stay tuned for more updates.

 petinder